Overview of Puppet's Architecture

 Puppet usually runs in an agent/master architecture, where a Puppet master server controls important configuration info and managed agent nodes request only their own configuration catalogs.

 In this architecture, managed nodes run the Puppet agent application, usually as a background service.
-One or more servers run the Puppet master application, usually as a Rack application managed by a web server (like Apache with Passenger).
+One or more servers run the Puppet master application, usually in the form of Puppet Server.

 Periodically, Puppet agent will send facts to the Puppet master and request a catalog.
 The master will compile and return that node’s catalog, using several sources of information it has access to.